 8 - new soft-complain: namespaces added for "coverage" in eml-dataTable.xsd

 9 - : many empty <doc:description/> elements in eml-spatialRaster.xsd ---> Many elements removed or filled with "summary" content

 10 - : many empty <doc:description/> elements in eml-spatialReference.xsd ---> Many elements <doc:description> filled with preceeding "<doc:summary>" content

 11 - : many empty <doc:description/> elements in eml-spatialVector.xsd ---> Many elements <doc:description/> removed from eml-spatialVector.xsd

-#6 Updated by Margaret O'Brien almost 13 years ago
+#6 Updated by Margaret O'Brien over 13 years ago

 These are the changes required to fix bug 2703 (disregard list from previous comment):

 1. eml-documentation.xsd: elements moduleName, moduleDescripiton, recommendedUsage, standAlone should be set to form="qualified"

 2. eml-text.xsd: add mixed="true" to the definition of txt:TextType

 3. eml-text.xsd: the <para> and <section> elements must be optional (minOccurs="0" maxOccurs="unbounded")